Playboy: Rock the Rabbit

 "Rock the Rabbit" was an annual music news and pictorial feature published in the March edition.
 The pictorial featured images of rock bands photographed by music photographer Mick Rock.
 Fashion designers participated in the Rock the Rabbit event by designing T-shirts inspired by Playboy's rabbit head logo for each band.
 The shirts were sold at Playboy's retailers and auctioned off to raise money for AIDS research and treatment at LIFEbeat: The Music Industry Fights AIDS.
 Bands who were featured include: MGMT, Daft Punk, Iggy Pop, Duran Duran, Flaming Lips, Snow Patrol, and The Killers.

 Photographers

-The photographers who have contributed to Playboy include Ken Marcus, Richard Fegley, Arny Freytag, Ron Harris, Tom Kelley, David Mecey, Russ Meyer, Pompeo Posar, Suze Randall, Herb Ritts, Stephen Wayda, Sam Wu, Mario Casilli, Ana Dias, Ellen von Unwerth, Annie Leibovitz, Helmut Newton, and Bunny Yeager.
+The photographers who have contributed to Playboy include Mario Casilli, Ana Dias, Richard Fegley, Arny Freytag, Ron Harris, Tom Kelley, Annie Leibovitz, Ken Marcus, David Mecey, Russ Meyer, Helmut Newton, Pompeo Posar, Suze Randall, Herb Ritts, Ellen von Unwerth, Stephen Wayda, Sam Wu, and Bunny Yeager.

 Celebrities

 Many celebrities (singers, actresses, models, etc.) have posed for Playboy over the years.
 This list is only a small portion of those who have posed.
 Some of them are: